Content

 Many believe l-arginine can improve erectile function and sexual performance.
 This supplement is available in stores and online.

-Other supposed ED creams contain natural ingredients like ginkgo biloba leaf, tree bark extract and cuscuta seed.
+Other supposed ED creams contain natural ingredients like ginkgo biloba leaf, tree bark extract, and cuscuta seed.

 Many assume these products are safe because they’re “natural.”
 But we’d like to point out that poison ivy is also natural — and you’d probably never put it on your penis.

-Since these herbal remedies are supplements, they aren’t regulated or tested by the FDA in the same way that medications are.
+Since these herbal remedies are supplements, they aren’t regulated or tested by the FDA in the same way medications are.
 Besides the fact that they may not actually work, the FDA warns that many so-called “sexual enhancement” treatments contain dodgy ingredients and potentially harmful contaminants.

-Allergy to alprostadil
+An allergy to alprostadil

 Leukemia